Influences And Analysis

 List of favorite painting characteristics:

-I looked through a large folder of images of my favorite paintings saved on my hard drive.
-I tagged these images with characteristics, then tabulated the characteristics.
-Here is a list of characteristics of my favorite paintings in order, by frequency of the characteristic found in my favorite paintings.
+I looked through a large folder of images of my favorite paintings.
+I tagged these images, then tabulated the tags.
+Here is a list of favorite tags with relative frequency.

 - Monochromatic 32 (Whistler, Lavery, Dewing, Vreedenburgh, Chase, Caballero, Cuming)